mitre/multiscanner-ansible/README.md

 # multiscanner-ansible
-Ansible configurations for distributed MultiScanner installations (WORK IN PROGRESS)
+Ansible configurations for distributed MultiScanner installations.

 ## Purpose
 This project exists to facilitate configuring the [MultiScanner](https://github.com/MITRECND/multiscanner) file analysis framework in a distributed setting.
 It defines [Ansible](https://www.ansible.com/get-started) configurations to enable automated configuration management of machines in a MultiScanner setup.